Recognizing and Testing for Autism in Adults: A Comprehensive Guide

 Introduction

 It is a common misconception that only children can be diagnosed with autism spectrum disorder (ASD).
-However, many adults can go undiagnosed for most of their life, feeling ‘different’ without understanding why.
+However, many adults can go undiagnosed for most of their lives, feeling ‘different’ without understanding why.
 Autism can manifest in various ways in adults and can be missed or wrongly diagnosed.
 This article aims to provide comprehensive information on how to test for autism in adults, its symptoms, the diagnostic process, and what to do after receiving a diagnosis.

 Understanding Autism Spectrum Disorder